openebs-archive/node-disk-manager/README.md

   * `make integration-test` will launch minikube to run the tests.
 Make sure that minikube can be executed via `sudo -E minikube start --vm-driver=none`

 ## Push Image
-By default travis pushes the docker image to `openebs/node-disk-manager`, with ci as well as commit tags.
+By default travis pushes the docker image to `openebs/node-disk-manager`, with *ci* as well as commit tags.
-You can push to your custom registery and modify the ndm-operator.yaml file for your testing.
+You can push to your custom registry and modify the ndm-operator.yaml file for your testing.

 # License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fopenebs%2Fnode-disk-manager.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fopenebs%2Fnode-disk-manager?ref=badge_large)

 # Inspiration
 * Thanks to [Daniel](https://github.com/dswarbrick) for setting up the go-based [SMART](https://github.com/dswarbrick/smart) library.
-* Thanks to [Humble](https://github.com/humblec), [Jan](https://github.com/jsafrane) and other from [Kubernetes Storage Community](https://github.com/kubernetes-incubator/external-storage/issues/736) for reviewing the approach and evaulating the usecase.
+* Thanks to [Humble](https://github.com/humblec), [Jan](https://github.com/jsafrane) and other from the [Kubernetes Storage Community](https://github.com/kubernetes-incubator/external-storage/issues/736) for reviewing the approach and evaulating the usecase.